On Left and Right Anarchists

 One long-term effect is this: Market transactions generally favor whoever is in the better bargaining position; advantage accrues to those who are already ahead.
 For instance, the migrant farmworker “voluntarily” performs extremely difficult labor for extremely low wages, perhaps just barely enough to survive for another day, because his only alternative is to starve to death; meanwhile, his employer gets rich.
 The migrant farmworker may be an extreme case, but all privately owned workplaces are little dictatorships, not my idea of “freedom.”
 And as progress (better equipment, better knowledge, etc.) reduces the number of hours of labor required for any goods or services, the laborers get layoffs, not leisure.
 The benefits of increased productivity accrue to the owners of the workplace — another example of the principle that advantage accrues to those who are already ahead.

 Thus, the market — even a “free” market — increases economic inequality, and concentrates wealth and power.
 It creates a small class of people who control everything — our workplaces, our debts, our government, and the market itself; any “free” market would be short-lived.
-This end result — a few people controlling everything — is very much the opposite of anarchy; that’s another reason many of us anarcho-commies feel that “anarcho-capitalists” are not really anarchists at all.
-Anarcho-capitalists are fond of blaming our troubles on the government, but I would urge them to allocate some of that blame to the few wealthy individuals who buy and control the government, and to the market system which puts all the wealth in the hands of those few individuals.
+This end result — a few people controlling everything — is very much the opposite of anarchy.
+Thus, markets and anarchy are not really compatible.
+That’s why many of us anarcho-commies feel that “anarcho-capitalists” are not really anarchists at all — it appears that either they are insincere, or they do not understand the truths about economics I have just explained.
+Capitalists are fond of blaming our troubles on the government, but I would urge them to allocate some of that blame to the few wealthy individuals who buy and control the government, and to the market system which puts all the wealth in the hands of those few individuals.

 The board game “Monopoly” is a simplification, but it does reflect some basic features of a market economy.
 The beginning of the game is a pleasant shopping spree: Everyone has money in his pocket, and no one feels threatened.
 That’s the world anarcho-capitalists fantasize about.
 But the rules of that game lead inexorably to an ending in which all the players but one are totally impoverished.
 That result doesn’t depend on chance or on cheating or some sort of “corruption.”
 Rather, that result is written into the rules of the game.
 It’s a “fair” game, in the sense that all the players have an equal opportunity or chance to become that one winner — just like the game of Russian Roulette is fair in that all players start with an equal chance to live or die.
 It may be a fair game, but I would prefer to play a different fair game.